chanzuckerberg/fogg/README.md

 Fogg is an opinionated tool for managing infrastructure-as-code repositories using Terraform.

+Terraform is a powerful tool for managing infrastructure– great when things go right, but dangerous when they don't.
+Best practices are emerging for reducing this risk, but they require significant work and knowledge to apply consistently.

+We built fogg to automate these practices and scale to a larger pool of engineers who don't have to be terraform experts to use it safely.

-It is the result of a desire to standardize and automate best practices.
-Some of the things it standardizes–
+A few of the things fogg standardizes–

 * repository layout
-* remote state
+* remote state (locking coming soon)
 * resource naming
 * resource isolation

 It makes life easy for folks working with cloud infrastructure.
 We've been using fogg and its predecessor internally at CZI for ~10 months.
-It has made it possible for many developers without terraform experience to roll new infrastructure with little stress and high quality.
+It has made it possible for many developers without terraform experience to safely roll new infrastructure with less stress and higher quality.

 "I hope one day you might consider open sourcing `fogg`, i really love it.
 This would of saved me so much time in the past." - @lenn0x